 So what do I think of the MSI Optix G27C2?
 Would I purchase it again?

-I think I would buy it again, if at or near the price I got it for.
-The $230 CAD price for all these features is a good deal in my opinion.
-Maybe I am just a pleb but I am not to bothered by the light bleed.
+I think I would buy it again if at or near the price I got it for.
+The CAD 230 price for all these features is a good deal, in my opinion.
+Maybe I am just a pleb, but I am not too bothered by the light bleed.

-Some people will also be bothered by the fact that 27 inches is to big for 1080p.
-Again maybe I am just a pleb but I honestly am not bothered by that.
-I think it looks fine as is.
-Especially when paired with my Gigabyte Radeon RX 5700 XT which includes AMD’s new image sharpening feature.
+Some people will also be bothered by the fact that 27 inches are too big for 1080p.
+Again maybe I am just a pleb, but I honestly am not bothered by that.
+I think it looks fine as is, especially when paired with my Gigabyte Radeon RX 5700 XT, which includes AMD’s new image sharpening feature.

-If you are however someone who is bothered by light bleed or think 27 inches is to big for 1080p than you will want to skip this monitor.
+If you are however someone who is bothered by light bleed or think 27 inches is too big for 1080p than you will want to skip this monitor.